2021-03-01

 The subscript operator for retrieving elements out of a collection

-in ante.
-The more common a[i]
+is spelled a.[i] in Ante.
+The more common spelling of a[i]

-argument that is a collection with 1 element i
+argument that is a collection with 1 element i.

 average_first_two array =